 Anyhow, I want to be real, you guys.
 The umlaut is not punctuation.
 I’ll give you a second to recover.
 The question that follows, naturally, is why am I here, at the Encyclopedia Show on punctuation night, talking about umlauts?
 Easy: sibling rivalry.
 But we’ll get to that.
 Continue reading You, Sir, Are No Björn

 More professionally, I might say: I am the senior managing editor of Contexts, founding associate editor and producer of The Society Pages, and a social sciences jargon-slayer for hire.
-My specialty is in helping authors identify and hone their argument in ways their target audiences can both understand and use.
+My specialty is in helping authors identify and hone their arguments in ways their target audiences can both understand and use.
 In this way, I’m a translator, consultant, writing coach, and editor all in one.
 Continue reading About Me→